TrilliantHealth/trilliant-data-science/libs/tabularasa/README.md

 provenance and update schedules.
 The same metadata fields are available on all file reference types (direct references, `local_data`, and `remote_data`) since they all inherit from the same base schema.

-Both patterns store files in version control, making them ideal for datasets under 10MB that require frequent updates.
-There is no difference in documentation level or reusability between the two patterns—both require the same metadata and can be referenced throughout the derivation DAG.
+Both patterns store files in version control, making them ideal for smaller datasets that require frequent updates.
+There is no difference in documentation level or reusability between the two patterns—both require the same metadata and can be referenced throughout the derivation DAG (in the case of the direct reference pattern you would reference the derived _table_ rather than the raw file).
 The key difference is organizational: direct references provide a quick way to define a table from a single file inline, while `local_data` provides centralized definitions when multiple tables derive from the same source file.
 Larger files should use remote storage instead.

 **Remote Data Storage in Blob Store**

 Remote data storage through a blob store (e.g., ADLS) addresses the scalability limitations of local file storage.
-When source datasets exceed 10MB, the `remote_data` section of the schema file allows you to reference files stored in a blob store.
+When source datasets too large for version control, the `remote_data` section of the schema file allows you to reference files stored in a blob store.
 Each remote data entry specifies paths to files in the blob store along with their MD5 hashes to ensure the correct version is downloaded during builds.
 While this approach keeps the repository lean, it requires a more structured workflow: you must upload source files to the blob store, calculate their MD5 hashes, and specify them in the schema.
 This additional complexity makes remote storage most suitable for stable, infrequently changing source datasets where the overhead of managing source file hashes is justified by the benefits of centralized storage and repository size optimization.

 Note that MD5 hash management differs by context: source files in `remote_data` require manual MD5 hash specification, while the derived parquet files underlying the tables in the schema have their MD5 hashes